schmidtundtoechter/EGIS_app/README.md

 ## Potential further development opportunities:
 * The ordering process does not take place in ERPNext.
 There is no order export.
 The software is currently only designed for fast quotation creation.
 * With minor changes, the UK version of the store can also be connected.
-(A different URL must be linked to achive this.)
+(A different URL must be linked to achieve this.)